Zamiell/isaac-achievement-randomizer/docs/about.md

 Unlike the timer in Racing+, the timer in this mod tracks in-game time.
 Thus, the timer will be paused when the game is paused or when you are in the main menu.

-### Eden TMTrainer Handling
+### Eden TMTRAINER Handling

-If Eden is randomly assigned TMTrainer, it will be taken away and a new passive item will be assigned.
-(This is a quality of life fix for a convention taken from the Isaac streaking community, because starting TMTrainer is unfair for streaking purposes.)
+If Eden is randomly assigned TMTRAINER, it will be taken away and a new passive item will be assigned.
+(This is a quality of life fix for a convention taken from the Isaac streaking community, because starting TMTRAINER is unfair for streaking purposes.)

 ### Pause Prevention